Safe recruitment put under the microscope by Scotland’s care watchdog

 The most worrying failures identified involved Disclosure Scotland checks (which provide information on criminal convictions and investigations) not being done and employers not verifying employees’ fitness to do the job.

 Marcia Ramsay, Acting Director of Adult’s Services Regulation, said: ”Above all, our work is about improving the quality of care in Scotland and keeping people safe.
-It’s therefore vital that recruitment into care services is done carefully and properly.
+It’s therefore vital that recruitment agencies do their job of tracking job applicants into care services, carefully and properly.

 People who use services, their families and carers want to know that the many organisations that provide care take recruitment seriously.
 People using care services can be very vulnerable, so it’s particularly important to be thorough – check references, qualifications and do disclosure checks.